oyew707/Maze_Search/README.md

 ### General Information

-Implement several search algorithms and apply them to the given pathfinding scenario.
 The idea is that there is a "Pacman" agent that needs to find paths through mazes.
-Used Python to develop the algorithms, whatever you are comfortable with.
+Implemented several search algorithms and apply them to the given pathfinding scenario.
+Using Python we developed the search algorithms and visualization

 There is an implementation of the following search algorithms